anima-research/connectome-adapters/README.md

 * Event Reception.
 The server receives a `bot_response` event with event type and data (see table below).
 Request is assigned a unique request_id for tracking.
 * Queueing.
 Request is added to the event processing queue.
 Client receives a `request_queued` acknowledgment with the request_id.
 * Processing.
 Request is passed to the appropriate adapter method.
 Adapter performs the requested operation on the platform.
 * Response.
 On success, the client receives `request_success` with the request_id.
 On failure, the client receives `request_failed` with the request_id.
 For message sending, additional `message_ids` (platform-specific message identifiers) are included in the response.
-For history retrieval, additional `history` (platform-specific conversation history) is included in the response.
 Fot attachment fetching, additional `content` is included into response.
 * Request Cancellation.
 Clients can cancel pending requests via the `cancel_request` event.
 Cancelled requests are removed from the queue if not yet processed.

 The Socket.IO server handles the following event types from the connectome framework.